IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Serious Sam 4 line with Draken not saying what I inteded it to

 -Moist Stone can now be broken message not showing up

-Changelog:

 3.455-3.460-(12/9/20)-Hot Fix #13: